 So, what should you do the next time you hear the markets are about to come crashing?
 Before you do anything first it’s important to understand what a market downturn means for your KiwiSaver account.

 What does a downturn mean for my KiwiSaver fund?

 KiwiSaver was introduced in 2007, right before the Global Financial Crisis of 2008.
 However, when the financial crisis hit, most KiwiSaver balances were very low and people didn’t know enough about KiwiSaver.
 They didn’t really notice their funds going backwards and even if they did the balance was too low for it to really matter.
 In 2019, the average KiwiSaver balance is $20,000 and as a country, we have come to increasingly rely on our KiwiSaver for our retirement.
 So this time around, a market downturn will be a big deal for lots of people.

 In a market downturn, we would expect markets to drop 30-40%.
 This drop is likely to happen over a significant period.
-For a KiwiSaver with a growth-orientated portfolio, this means that the value of their KiwiSaver could fall by 20% or more.
-For those in more conservative options, the value of their KiwiSaver will fall significantly less, or potentially not at all.
+For a KiwiSaver with a growth-orientated portfolio, this means that the value of their KiwiSaver savings could fall by 20% or more.
+For those in more conservative options, the value of their KiwiSaver accounts will fall significantly less, or potentially not at all.

 What should you do?

 It’s never easy logging into your portfolio and seeing that it has dropped by 15 – 20%.
 The only thing worse is logging in again after another month and seeing it drop even further.
 Couple this with all the negative talk about the market and the emotional nature of our retirement savings it’s easy to get worried.
 So here's what you should do:

 Option 1: Do Nothing